Lyuminarskiy/c/practice/lesson06.md

 ## 2. Search and summation

 Declare a two-dimensional array of size `3` by `3`.
 Initialize it either by integer constants in code or by reading data from a standard input.
-Find the sum of values in the array ...
+Find the sum of the values in the array ...

 | Variant | Description                                                                                  |
 | ------- | -------------------------------------------------------------------------------------------- |